OCA/management-system/mgmtsystem/README.rst

 Installation
 ============

-Makes the Management System base Application Configuration available from where you can install any oder management system applications.
+Makes the Management System base Application available so that other Management System can be insalled

 Configuration
 =============